 Workplace Investigations Training for Managers and HR: The Neurodiversity-Informed Approach

-Professional investigation training that goes beyond compliance.
-Learn to handle complex cases, including those involving neurodivergent employees, with confidence and fairness.
+Workplace investigation training that goes beyond compliance.
+Equip your investigating officers to handle complex cases, including those involving neurodivergent employees, fairly and with confidence.

 This level of training should be compulsory for any leader, not only does it increase skillsets but it helps to improve the general experience of our direct reports and build the right culture.
 Excellent.
 Paced well, using case studies really made it resonate.
 Discussing the actual case study and being able to question Jenefer as we went through meant that we organically spent more time where we needed to.
 Thank you!